 What a privilege it has been to be part of your inaugural conference.
 I was absolutely blown away by the production (impressive at every turn), inspired by the speakers, and moved to see 300+ people walk through the doors radiating happiness and anticipation—and leaving looking happy and inspired.
 Wow.
 Just wow.

-As designers, what we do is art and craft, playful and serious, hidden and out there.
+As designers, what we do is an art both, playful and serious, hidden and out there.
 We hoped that all the little touches would remind people of the process and act of creating, long after the 2018 conference came to an end, just like the talks themselves would resonate well beyond the day.

 We were thrilled that we ended up with so many different ways for participants to dip in and out of the In/Visible art and design process with us… we’re already talking to the community about how to make 2019 even more inspiring and just as fun.